techworldwithgeeta/conference-room-booking-system/README.md

 # conference-room-booking-system
- Conference room booking system

- Conference Room Booking REST API

-Overview
+## Overview
-This project is a simple Conference Room Booking REST API built for internal use in a company.
-It allows users to book conference rooms based on the number of attendees and available time slots.
-The system also accounts for daily maintenance times for each room, ensuring that no bookings are made during these intervals.
+This project is a REST API for managing conference room bookings within a company.
+It supports booking for multiple conference rooms with different capacities, ensures no overlap with maintenance schedules, and adheres to specific booking rules.

-Features
+## Features
+- **Room Booking**: Book a conference room for a specific date and time.
+- **Available Rooms**: Check available rooms for a specific time range.
+- **Maintenance Intervals**: Automatically blocks rooms during maintenance intervals.

 Conference Room Details:

 Amaze: Capacity 3 Persons